drjodyannjones/price_optimization/README.md

 ## Data

-The project utilizes historical ERP data provided by the company, which includes details about product SKUs, customers, and their transaction history.
+The project utilizes historical ERP data provided by the client, which includes details about product SKUs, customers, and their transaction history.
 In lieu of client provided data, we will use the following data Source: https://archive-beta.ics.uci.edu/dataset/352/online+retail

 ## Instructions